-4.4.2 The DCO shall inform the Skater that he/she is required to provide a further Sample.
+$\underline{4.4.2}$ The DCO shall inform the Skater that he/she is required to provide a further Sample.

-4.4.3 While waiting to provide a further Sample, the Skater shall remain under continuous observation.

-4.4.4 The Skater shall be advised not to hydrate excessively, since this may delay the production of a suitable Sample.
-In appropriate circumstances, excessive hydration may be pursued as a violation of Code Article 2.5 (Tampering or Attempted Tampering with any part of Doping Control).
+4.4.3 While waiting to provide a further Sample, the Skater shall remain under continuous observation and shall be advised not to hydrate excessively since this may delay the production of a suitable Sample.
+In appropriate circumstances, further hydration after the provision of an unsuitable Sample may be pursued as a violation of Article 2.5 of the ISU Anti-Doping Rules.